 The perfect emergency kit for your car

-Having certain items in your car can make a bad experience a lot easier.
+Having certain safety items in your car can really turn a bad experience around (or at least make it easier).

 More about car insurance